 - Community Needs Assessment (PDF)

-- Logan Heights Branch Library Planning Documents and Facts (California State Library)
+- Logan Heights Branch Library Planning Documents and Facts (PDF) (California State Library)

 The new two-story, 25,000-square-foot library is located on the Logan Elementary School site, adjacent to the Memorial Charter Middle School.
 The new facility replaces the old 3,967-square-foot branch library built in 1927.